humanbydefinition/code.textmode.art/api/namespaces/conversion/index.md

 All media conversion related modules and types.

-Responsible for converting images and videos into textmode-renderable formats, using various conversion strategies, like brightness- or edge-detection-based conversion.
+Responsible for converting images and videos into textmode-renderable formats using various conversion strategies, like brightness- or edge-detection-based conversion.

 `textmode.js` only comes with a built-in `'brightness'`-based conversion strategy,